top of page

 Changing perspectives—stepping back for the big picture or moving in for intimate understanding—can reveal what was hidden.
 It reminds us that value is intrinsic, not conferred by who notices us.
 To truly see ourselves and others, we must examine our blind spots and challenge the narratives built by limited perspectives.

 You are not invisible because someone else fails to see you.
 You are worthy of being seen—starting with how you see yourself.
+Recognizing your value is the first step toward overcoming the limitations imposed by others’ perspectives.

 bottom of page